 Up, Down, and Adjacent Mentoring

 Mariah views mentoring in an up, down, and adjacent manner.
 In other words, mentoring can be given by someone who is a peer, has seniority, or has less experience than you.
-This philosophy is something Mariah teaches her mentees, because we all have something we can learn from each other.
+This philosophy is something Mariah teaches her mentees, because “We all have something we can learn from each other.”
 Mariah was invited to give a talk during a professional development seminar series on the topic of up, down, and adjacent mentoring in 2021.

 Mariah had the wonderful opportunity to conduct research during her undergraduate studies.
 She attributes some of her success to the mentorship she has received.
-During her Ph.D. studies, Mariah has dedicated time to mentoring students.
+During her Ph.D. studies, Mariah dedicated time to mentoring students.
 This is important to Mariah as she wants to ensure many students have the chance to participate in research opportunities.

 Mariah holds that mentoring does not end once a student leaves the lab space.
-When she takes a student on it is for the remainder of their career.
+When she takes a student on, it is for the remainder of their career.
 Whether it be a letter of recommendation or a discussion on their next career direction, Mariah is there for her mentees.

-Science Communication
+Scientific Communication

 Creating a First-Year Mentoring Program